N0mad300/qmlwintermwidget/README.md

-# QMLTermWidget
+# QMLWinTermWidget

 ## Description
-This project is a QML port of qtermwidget.
-It is written to be as close as possible to the upstream project in order to make cooperation possible.

-At the moment this plugin is powering cool-retro-term and the ubuntu-terminal-app.
+This project have for goal to make qmltermwidget compatible with Windows.

 This package also contains a simple test application.